Copyleaks/token-counter/README.md

 # token-counter
-Simple script to forecast credits usage for source code scans on Copyleaks
+Token Counter is a python script written by Copyleaks, to forecast credits usage for source code scans On the Copyleaks platform.